Last Updated on by

 Enough text, here’s the video of our live run-through:

-This is a great pick for anyone on a budget is you don’t mind having a slightly heavier tent.
+This is easy a great pick for backpackers on a budget is you don’t mind having a slightly heavier tent.
 The Half Dome is awesome in it’s own right it’s just lagging behind the times with the trend towards lighter and easier to carry.
 This tent goes more towards bomber hard and hard use gear trend that’ll last you for years.

 If you need a new tent for cheap I would be 100% confident in recommending the REI Half Dome 2.
 This is a great value option tent in its own right and will serve you well in just about anything you’re likely to use it in.